bvm/bvm/README.md

 7. Support `bvm use <binary-name> x.x` or with one version, or even `bvm use <binary-name>` to use the latest.
 8. Add command to ensure all binaries in the manifest file are installed (when using Windows, this is useful for when a user goes on a different computer since the binaries are stored locally).
 It should also "use" any binaries as specified in the configuration.
 9. Scripts to add:
-   1. Add an "on" prefix so these are grouped together and use underscore separators.
+   1. Add "onPostUninstall" script
-   2. Add "on_uninstall_post" script
+   2. Add opposite of "onUse" for when the user stops using it (`onStopUse`?)
-   3. Add "on_use" script.
+10. Add an `--isolate` flag for `bvm exec`.
-   4. Add opposite of "on_use" for when the user stops using it.
+11. Validate group and binary names.
+Probably use the same rules https://www.npmjs.com/package/validate-npm-package-name#naming-rules and add no `bvm` binary name allowed.

 Medium effort: